aduffy70/LabNotes/_posts/2018/2018-07-31-La-Selva-paddle-gametophyte-reanalysis.md

 ![ML_tree][image1]

   The La Selva gametophyte falls within the _Hymenasplenium_ clade.
 It is sister to _A. laetum_ (which Robbin confirms is actually a _Hymenasplenium_) in a subclade with _H. hoffmanii_, _H. delitescens_, and _H. triquetrum_.
 It appears in clades with different combinations of those four species in all bootstrap trees as well.
+This group and its placement relative to the rest of the _Hymenasplenium_ species corresponds to the _H. laetum_ and _H. riparium_ clades in [Xu et al. 2018.][1]

   The relationships with _H. hoffmanii_ and _H. delitescens_ should be considered less certain than the others.
 Those sequences are short (only 382 and 393 of the 1242 bases in the full alignment).
 In those bases _H. hoffmanii_ differs from the paddle gametophyte at 2 bases and _H. delitescens_ differs at 7 bases.
 For comparison, only 1 of the 11 _A. laetum_ mismatches is in that section).
 For _H. hoffmanii_ in particular there is just not enough information to determine whether it is more or less similar to the paddle gametophyte than _A. laetum_ is.
+Other likely members of the _H. laetum_ clade for which we have no atpB sequence include _H. purpurascens_, _H. ortegae_, and hybrids between other members of the clade ([Mirakami and Moran 1993][2]).

   According to Robbin and Eddie, _A. laetum_ and other _Hymenasplenium_ species are not known to be present at La Selva.